javanile/vtiger-cli/README.md

 ## Get Started

-Use `vtiger-cli` is very simple, it adds a professional touch \
-and a lot of time saved to your work.
-Follow the steps below
+Use `vtiger-cli` is very simple, it adds a professional touch and a lot of time saved to your work.

 ---
 **`1`** Install as global `vtiger-cli` on your machine with the following command